testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 # Relationship between requirements and testers

-Can we find a relationship between “testers” and “requirements”?
+Can we find a relationship between testers and requirements?
 Is there such a relationship?
 Where do requirements come into play when we are testing software?
 I’ve taken some definitions from [ISTQB](https://www.istqb.org/) (International Software
 Testing Qualifications Board) [glossary](https://glossary.istqb.org/en_US/search) to help us get started.